samclane/LIFX-Control-Panel/README.md

 # Building
 LIFX-Control-Panel uses PyInstaller.
 After downloading the repository, open a command window in the `LIFX-Control-Panel` directory, and run `pyinstaller __main__.pyw`.
-This should generate the necessary file structure to build the project.
+This should initialize the necessary file structure to build the project.
 Note: Delete `gui.spec`, we will be using one of the following `.spec` files included in the repository:

 * `main`